- Academic Advising

 The Associate in Arts: University Parallel Program

 The remaining 24 credit hours are electives.
 It is essential that students work closely with an academic advisor to choose electives required for their intended major at the university or college baccalaureate degree program.
-The A.A.
-Planning Guide can help you track your progress.

 Visit our articulation agreements page for more information on the documents that guide the transfer process after receiving an EFSC credential.
 Plus see the Florida College Transfer Student Bill of Rights below, explore our transfer options webpage and click to view official EFSC Catalog A.A. information.

 Students who graduate from Florida colleges with an A.A. degree are guaranteed the following rights under the Statewide Articulation Agreement (State Board of Education Rule 6A-10.024):

 - Admission to one of the state universities, except to limited access programs.

 - Acceptance of at least 60 semester hours by the state universities.

 - Adherence to the university requirements and policies, based on the catalog in effect at the time the student first enters college, provided the student maintains continuous enrollment.

 - Transfer of equivalent courses under the Statewide Course Numbering System Acceptance by the state universities of credits earned in accelerated programs (e.g., CLEP, AP, Dual Enrollment, Early Admission, International Baccalaureate and AICE).